SarangaSiriwardhana9/StateLK--MERN_Full_Stack_Estate_Marketplace/README.md

 - **Responsive Design**: Fully responsive design for optimal user experience on all devices.
 - **Loading Effects**: Utilizes loading effects to enhance user experience during data fetching.
 - **Alerts with SweetAlert**: Uses SweetAlert for attractive and user-friendly alerts.
+- **Advanced Authentication**: Implement JWT, Firebase, and Google OAuth for secure and seamless user access. 🔑
+- **Real-world CRUD Operations**: Create, read, update, and delete property listings using MongoDB. 🏡
+- **User-friendly Features**: Enhance the user experience with image uploads, property listing management, and more. 💡
+- **Advanced Search Functionality**: Implement cutting-edge search features to help users find what they're looking for. 🚀